svenvg93/svenvg93.github.io/_posts/2025-05-15-ansible-series-part-1-setup.md

 ### Define Your Inventory

-Create a static inventory file to list your homelab machines:
+Create a static inventory file to list your homelab machines.
+This file is typically placed in your current working directory, alongside your playbooks and roles in the inventory folder

 ```yaml
 all: